 Here is my hack on one module.
 The other got the same (I also think this was crucial):

 One caveat is that the tweeters have a DC protection capacitor in series.
-These have an F3 somwhere around 530Hz, so if the amp does still produce any noise around say 100 Hz (my guesstimate of the original buzz) it would be suppressed somewhat by that.
+These provide an F3 somewhere around 530Hz, so if the amp does still produce any noise around say 100 Hz (my guesstimate of the original buzz) it would be suppressed somewhat by that.